w4est/elevator-simulator/iteration2+/README.txt

 7. Select Update Project...
 8. Select the project and click "Ok"
 9. Let eclipse download the appropriate dependencies (Such as JUnit)
+10. In the "scheduler-module" package run the Scheduler.java
+11. In the "elevator-module" package run the ElevatorSubsystem.java
+12. In the "floor-module" package run the FloorSubsystem.java
-10. In the "simulator" package you will find "Simulation.java" to run and see the simulation in the console!
+13. In the "simulator" package run "Simulation.java" to send data the to the elevator system!
+14. See progress in the console.

 ### Another way to run:
 1. Extract the zip file